WizArdZ3658/Bank-Branches-Backend/README.md

 # Bank Branches Backend
-A Back-End API service for finding banks using search query parameter.
+A Back-End API Application for finding banks using search query parameter.
 Users can set limit and offset for the API response.
 The API has been deployed to https://bankbranchfinder.herokuapp.com.

-This Front-End Web Application is part of a Full Stack Project.
+This Back-End API Application is part of a Full Stack Project.

 The website is deployed at Netlify, click [here](https://5ff87ba487cb0300c20072c8--confident-easley-02aacf.netlify.app/) to view.